-One of the main Venezuelan attractions, Angel Falls, is the world's highest uninterrupted waterfall.
-It is also one of the hardest waterfalls to reach, where you won't see tourist crowds or souvenir stalls.
+One of the main attractions of Venezuela is Angel Falls, and it is the world's highest uninterrupted waterfall.
+It is also one of the hardest waterfalls to reach, hence you won't see tourist crowds or souvenir stalls.
 With a height of 3,212 ft (979 m) and a plunge of 2,648 ft (807 m), the waterfall cascades beautifully from the edge of Auyán-Tepui Mountain located in the Canaima National Park, part of the Guiana Highlands of south-eastern Venezuela.

 Angel Falls, also called Salto Ángel in Spanish or Kerepakupai-merú in Pemón language, is located in an isolated jungle.
 The local Pemón people used to fear those places, as they believed that evil spirits lived in tepuis, unusual rock formations from sandstone and quartzite.
 Auyán-Tepui is the largest of these rocks: it occupies an area of 164,819 acres (667 sq km).
 Auyán-Tepui means "Devil Mountain" in Pemón language.
 Moreover, the canyon of Churun that surrounds the falls is called Cañón del Diablo.